Bimetallic strip: History

 The earliest surviving bimetallic strip was made by the eighteenth-century clockmaker John Harrison who is generally credited with its invention.
 He made it for his third marine chronometer (H3) of 1759 to compensate for temperature-induced changes in the balance spring.
 It should not be confused with the bimetallic mechanism for correcting for thermal expansion in his gridiron pendulum.
 His earliest examples had two individual metal strips joined by rivets but he also invented the later technique of directly fusing molten brass onto a steel substrate.
 A strip of this type was fitted to his last timekeeper, H5.
 Harrison's invention is recognized in the memorial to him in Westminster Abbey, England.

 Composition

-The metals involved in a bimetallic strip can vary in composition so long as their thermal expansion coefficients differ.
-The metal of lower thermal expansion coefficient is sometimes called the passive metal, while the other is called the active metal.
-Copper, steel, brass, iron, and nickel are commonly used metals in bimetallic strips.
-Metal alloys have been used in bimetallic strips as well, such as invar and constantan.
-Material selection has a significant impact on the working temperature range of a bimetallic strip, with some having a temperature limit up to 500°C, with others only reaching 150°C before failing.
+The metals involved in a bimetallic strip can vary in composition so long as their coefficients of thermal expansion differ significantly.
+The metal with the lower thermal expansion coefficient is called the passive (or low-expansion) metal, while the other is called the active (or high-expansion) metal.